digitalcraftsman/hugo-icarus-theme/exampleSite/content/post/introducing-icarus-and-its-features.md

         label  = "Home"
         link   = "/"

 Define a label and enter the URL to resource you want to link.
-With `before` you can decide wether the link should appear before **or** after all linked posts in the menu. `Home` appears before the linked post, `Tags` and `Categories` after them (as in the menu above).
+With `before` you can decide whether the link should appear before **or** after all linked posts in the menu. `Home` appears before the linked post, `Tags` and `Categories` after them (as in the menu above).

-### Tell me who you're
+### Tell me who you are

 Maybe you noticed the profile section on the left.
 Add your social network accounts to the profile section on the left by entering your username under `social`.
 The links to your account will be create automatically.